wpidlib/WPID-Library-Docs/tutorials/Mechanism/Mechanism.md

 ## Moving the Mechanism

 Now that our Mechanism has been created, we can move it during our auton and driver control periods.
 > Make sure you understand c++ and how global variables work to use the Mechanism throughout your project.
+There is an example of a project at the bottom of the tutorial to see how this was done.

 ### The Movement Functions